deepflowio/deepflow/server/agent_config/README.md

       priority: 0
   compound_fields:
   - format: "{field1_name}-{field2_name}" # Output format. field1_name and field2_name are the configured field names
+                                          # Native tags can also be used as an input field, but note that the configured fields take precedence.
     output: # Configure as described in "output" section of "fields"
       attribute_name: "xyz"
       metric_name: "xyz"